d3sformal/debug-infra-gentests/README.md

 ![Testing high-level runtime diagram](./notes/images/diags/root-high-testing.png)

-TODO: older diagrams, rename to match concepts

-# AI/LLM usage disclosure

-LLMs have been used to consult on **exactly and only** these topics:

-## AI/LLM usage that was NOT used

-1. Brief overview of the capacities of LLVM to transfer information between individual LLVM passes
-    * dead end
-2. Quick preliminary analysis of a [demangling issue encountered](./notes/0x-llvm-demangling.md)
-    * majority was a "quick intro" to mangled symbol "syntax"
-    * analysis in the [linked document](./notes/0x-llvm-demangling.md) was performed by human
-3. Linking of multiple libraries into one
-    * generated `Cmake` examples not functional
-4. Discussion of ZMQ's buffer flushing - whether it is possible to force-flush them
-    * last resort option used after studying documentation & searching internet forums
-    * results *not used*

-## AI/LLM usage used directly in this project

-1. Generation of boilerplate code to set up a LLVM pass
-    * < 25 lines of code artifacts used, combined with official documentation
-    * usage of `llvmGetPassPluginInfo`, `registerPipelineStartEPCallback` in [the LLVM pass](./sandbox/01-llvm-ir/llvm-pass/src/pass.cpp)
-2. Translation of CMake directives (in `CMakeLists.txt`) specifying compile time options for LLVM plugins (`-mllvm`) into `cmake` options supplied on the command line
-    * plus a discussion of possibilities regarding individual-file setting of such flags (instead of project-wide scope) - *not used*
-3. Parsing numbers in C++ without exceptions (e.g. without `std::stoi`, ...)
-    * only used as a reference point, usage of `std::from_chars` in this codebase is derived from official documentation

 ## Tests

 * to run `llcap-server` tests, `cd ./sandbox/02-ipc/sandbox && cargo t && cargo t --release`